 > Awarded Young Talent in choreography 2016 by Open FLR, where Elisa is invited to make a work for 9 young professional dancers

-> Residency at Campus Porto PT, Spring 2023
+> Residency at Campus Choreographic Center, Spring 2023, Porto (PT)

 > Residency at Dock 11, in collaboration with composer M.E.S.H.
 James Whipple, February 2021, Berlin (DE)